arb8020/llm-workbench/examples/gsm8k_nnsight_remote/README.md

 - The script waits for `http://localhost:<port>/health` on the GPU and also validates the OpenAPI spec contains the expected routes (`/models/load`, `/v1/chat/completions`).
 This prevents confusing 200s from unrelated services.
 - If startup fails, it tails `~/nnsight_singlepass.log`.
 - It then attempts the external proxy `/health`; if blocked by the provider, it continues using direct remote calls.

+Implementation detail: normal runs start the server with `uv run --extra examples_gsm8k_nnsight_remote ...` so extras are applied even if the venv was created earlier without them.

 ### Diagnostics